 - Prove that you have not been treated as an exception to the rule or a special case

-Before an employee takes the necessary steps to file a claim for unfair dismissal, he must seek legal advice from a solicitor who is considered a specialist in employment and dismissal cases.
+Before an employee takes the necessary steps to file a claim for unfair or wrongful dismissal, he must seek legal advice from a solicitor who is considered a specialist in employment and dismissal cases.
 He has prior knowledge and can offer the best advice in such circumstances.
 The solicitor will go through every aspect of the situation and consider its strengths and weakness and later advise his client on the chances of success.
 If the chances of getting compensation are slim to none, it is best to be aware of it from the beginning so that the employee can improvise on his strategy.

 If the case proceeds to a hearing, it is usually heard by a judge sitting alone.
 Only if the case is considered very complicated for instance, issues like discrimination are involved, then a panel of three is set up.
 Once the judgment is given, it is the final resolution of the case.